-Led by the North & Western Lancashire Chamber of Commerce, working in partnership with the East Lancashire Chamber and Lancaster Chamber, Lancashire has been chosen as one of eight UK Local Skills Improvement Plan (LSIP) Trailblazers.
+The North & Western Lancashire Chamber of Commerce, working in partnership with the East Lancashire Chamber of Commerce, will be delivering the Local Skills Improvement Plan (LSIP) following a successful Trailblazer in 2021.

 The Lancashire Local Skills Improvement Plan aims to reshape the local technical skills system to better support the needs of the local labour market and the wider economy.